RahatMurshed/Scholar-stream-server/README.md

 - **Payments** → Stripe integration for scholarship application fees.
 - **Error Handling** → returns proper HTTP codes (403 Forbidden, 404 Not Found, etc.).

-This backend is designed to be **persistent and reliable** when deployed on services like **Render** or **Railway**.
-⚠️ Note: Vercel is not suitable for long‑running Express servers — use Render/Railway for stable deployment.

 ---